ZiyeHan/CPUCrawler/README.md

 There are too much data.

 ## My Plan
-First thing first, I will crawl all the performance score for each CPU, and store it in a .csv file.
+First thing first, I will crawl all the performance score for each CPU, and store it in two different .csv files.

+Then I will crawl all the CPU names and their released dates, and store it in two different .csv files.

 <br>